MiaoDX/python101/syllabus.md

 ### 2.What we can do with python(by now)

-**There are some examples can be done with python, we can skip and revisit this section if want to learn the `GRAMMARS` first.**
+**Below are some examples can be done with python, we can skip and revisit this section if want to learn the `GRAMMARS` first.**

 * Organize files
 * Excel